Gunivers/Bookshelf/docs/item.md

 `convert_to_block`: Convert an item id stored on the executing entity to a block id

-- The item identifier must be indicated by the ``bs.itemId`` score
+- The item identifier must be indicated by the ``bs.item.id`` score
-- The block identifier will be stored on the score ``bs.blockId``
+- The block identifier will be stored on the score ``bs.block.id``

 *Example:*

-Make the player named Steve get the block identifier corresponding to the item that is indicated by his score ``bs.itemId``
+Make the player named Steve get the block identifier corresponding to the item that is indicated by his score ``bs.item.id``

 ```
 # Once
 execute as Steve run function bs:item/convert_to_block

 # See the result
-scoreboard objectives setdisplay sidebar bs.blockId
+scoreboard objectives setdisplay sidebar bs.block.id
 ```

 <div align=center>